Learning Path Overview

 - Routing: VPC Endpoints - This lecture looks at the automatic routing configuration when creating a VPC Endpoint

 - VPC IPsec VPNs.
-We explain the IPsec security protocol, highlighting key components - providing explanations of what it is and why and where it is useful.
+We explain the IPsec security protocol, highlighting key components - providing explanations of what it is and why and where it is useful

 We describe in detail the individual parts of IPsec protocol suite, such as Authentication Headers and Encapsulating Security Payloads.

-We review the triple AAA of security - Authenitication, Access and Authorization.
+We review the triple AAA of security - Authentication, Access and Authorization.
 We then explore Security Associations and Key negotiation phases such as IKE phase 1 and phase2.
 We will finish our IPsec theory with an explanation of the differences between the different network transportation modes, Transport mode and Tunnel mode.
 We examine where and how AWS uses and implements IPsec, introducing you to the VPC components Virtual Private Gateway, Customer Gateway, and VPN Connection.This section includes two VPC IPsec demonstrations.
 First we will create a Statically routed IPsec VPN between 2 VPCs.
 Then create a Dynamically routed IPsec VPN between 2 VPCs.
 We work with BGP to perform route advertisements and route propagation.

 Domain 2.0: Design and implement AWS networks